 - Be a United States citizen, lawfully admitted to the U.S. for permanent residence, or have permission from the Department of Homeland Security to work permanently in the U.S.

-- Have been a legal resident in one of the nine states served by South Arts where they are seeking a State Fellowship for a period of at least two years immediately before the application deadline.
+- Have been a legal resident within the nine states served by South Arts where they are seeking a State Fellowship for a period of at least two years immediately before the application deadline.

 - Submit a complete and accurate application.

-For the first year of the program, visual artists will be eligible.
+This is the second year of the program, and only visual artists are eligible.
 (Film/video/media art is not eligible in this year.
 However, if your experimental or mixed media work includes video/film and/or sound, you may apply.)

 - Crafts: Craft artists have work made substantially by hand, where the skill and technique for manipulating the material is primary to the artistic process.
 Materials may include clay, fiber, glass, leather, metal, paper, plastic, wood.